S.A.R.A.H. is confidential, anonymous, and trained to provide support (24/7).

 rape culture and myths

-supporting survivors of all gender identities
+supporting survivors of all genders and sexual orientations

-religious and cultural issues
+religious and cultural resources

-police procedure (WU & St. Louis)
+police procedures (WashU & St. Louis)

 high risk coping mechanisms (self-harm)